 Glasgow is the most populous city in Scotland, situated on the River Clyde in the country’s West Central Lowlands.
 The city centre is bounded by Saltmarket, High Street and Castle Street to the east, Broomielaw and Clyde Street to the south, and Newton Street to the west, while the northern boundary follows Cathedral Street, North Hanover Street, Dobbie’s Loan and Phoenix Road.
-It is based on a grid system, comprising various districts such as the retail and theatre district (with its high-end boutiques, and theatre and concert halls), the merchant city (housing galleries, workshops and artist studios), the financial district, the West End (a bohemian district of cafés, tea rooms, bars, upmarket hotels, clubs and restaurants), the East End (home to Glasgow Barrowland market and Celtic Football Club’s ground), the South Side (containing Glasgow’s most affluent suburbs and public parks), and North Glasgow (containing the city’s poorest residential areas).
+It is based on a grid system, comprising various districts such as the retail and theatre district (with its high-end boutiques, and theatre and concert halls), the merchant city (housing galleries, workshops and artist studios), the financial district, the West End (a bohemian district of cafés, tea rooms, bars, upmarket hotels, clubs and restaurants), the East End (home to Glasgow Barrowland market and Celtic Football Club’s ground), the South Side (containing Glasgow’s most affluent suburbs and public parks), and North Glasgow (containing many of the city’s residential areas).

 The city has many amenities for a wide range of cultural activities, from curling and football, to ballet and the opera.
 The Mitchell Library has grown into one of the largest public reference libraries in Europe, while many of Scotland’s national art organisations are based in the city.
 Glasgow hosted the 2014 Commonwealth Games and the first European Championships in 2018, and is well-known in the sporting world for football, rugby, athletics, tennis, golf and swimming.